alisonpark3/Diabetic-Hospital-Readmission/README.md

 ## Final Model

-We decided to use the second grid search for the decision tree model as the final model.
-This model had a f1 score of 0.5603.
+The final model was created using the third grid search for the random forest model as the final model.
+This model had a f1 score of 0.4479.

 ![Dummy Model vs Final Model](images/dummy_vs_final.png)